NapoleonWils0n/cerberus/freebsd/freebsd-jails.md

 ### jail skeleton

+In addition to your base template, you need to create a skeleton template which will hold all the directories that are local to your jail.
+We’re going to copy these directories from the template to the skeleton.

 * Create a skeleton dataset that will be used for jail-specific files

 ```
 zfs create -p zroot/jails/templates/skeleton-11.2-RELEASE
 ```

+#### move and symlink

 ## host rc.conf